Amur

 The Amur River (река Амур) or Heilong River (黑龙江 (黑龍江)) is a perennial river in Northeast Asia, forming the natural border between the Russian Far East and Northeast China (historically the Outer and Inner Manchuria).
 The Amur proper is 2824 km long, and has a drainage basin of 1,855,000 km2.
 If including its main stem tributary, the Argun, the Amur is 4,444 km long, making it the world's tenth longest river.

 The Amur is an important river for the aquatic fauna of Northeast Asia.
 The river basin is home to a variety of large predatory fish such as northern snakehead, Amur pike, taimen, Amur catfish, predatory carp and yellowcheek, as well as several species of trout and anadromous salmonids.
 The largest fish species in the Amur is the kaluga, a sturgeon that is one of the largest freshwater fish in the world, attaining a length as great as 5.6 m.
 The Amur is also home to the northernmost populations of the Amur softshell turtle and Indian lotus.

 Name

 The etymology of the name Amur is unknown.
 One theory dictates that it entered into Russian through either the Evenki word amur or the Even word amar, both meaning "river" in their respective Tungusic languages.
 However, it is unclear whether Russian borrowed the name Amur from either Tungusic language rather than the other way around.
 An alternative theory suggests that Amur comes from mur, the word in Dagur, one of the Mongolic languages, for "big river".

-Its ancient Chinese names were Yushui, Wanshui and Heishui, with the latter name, meaning "black water", being the basis of the modern Chinese name Heilongjiang or "Black Dragon River", while the Manchurian name Sahaliyan Ula, the Mongolian names "Amar mörön" (Cyrillic: Амар мөрөн) originates from the name "Amar" meaning to rest and Khar mörön (Cyrillic: Хар мөрөн) mean Black River.
+Its ancient Chinese names were Yushui, Wanshui and Heishui, with the latter name, meaning "black water", being the basis of the modern Chinese name Heilongjiang or "Black Dragon River", while the Manchurian name Sahaliyan Ula, the Mongolian names "Amar mörön" (Cyrillic: Амар мөрөн) originates from the name "Amar" meaning to rest and Khar mörön (Cyrillic: Хар мөрөн) meaning Black River.